MarcusOngKianSiong/Understander/README.md

 https://marcusongkiansiong.github.io/Understander/

 **Problems**
 1. Code organisation
-Put everything in distinct functions and know where are the input output points
+    - Did not have a proper framework to structure the code
+    - Brute force my way until I see some structure, then apply that structure to other parts of the code.

-2. Bad solutioning
+2. Bad conceptual solutioning
-Solution design was not well thought out, thereby causing a lot of paralysis throughout the process.
+    - Solution design was not well thought out, thereby causing a lot of slowdown and stop during the process.